codehiggs/Html/README.md

 ## Requirements

-* PHP 5.6 for regular usage.
+* PHP 8.0 or higher
-* PHP 7 for development and running tests.
+* Composer 2.6 for regular usage.

 ## Installation